 The name is also used by the media to appoint all legislation and potential legislation in other states modeled after the Florida law.
 Forty-Four states have introduced such legislation since Florida’s law passed.

 The Jessica Lunsford Act aka.
 Jessica’s Law:

 2.)
-Increase, from 20 to 30 years, the period before a sexual predator allowed to petition to have the sexual predator designation removed.
+The increase, from 20 to 30 years, the period before a sexual predator allowed petitioning to have the sexual predator designation removed.